alh1m1k/WebKeyboard-for-StarCitizen/README.md

 - Currently host doest not provide information to client about requested key combination completion, or error in usb stack.
 - Dangling(always pressed) keys will be unpresed before any other combination executed and then after, pressed again (space brake will be released before deploy gear command send and then deployed again ).
 - Currently only one virtual joystick with 8 axis and 32 buttons is implemented.
-- Most of social intreraction require chat window is enable.
+- Most of social interaction require chat window is enable.
 As it by default use ```/dance``` style command.
 - Combination at maximum can contain 6 keys and 8 modificators, this not apply to textmode.
 - Combination that require specific keyboard mode is set, like ```Num``` for ```Num+``` will not resolve automatically, even if it technically possible, you must handle it manualy.
-- Any joystick value will not apply until first user interaction with widget that handle joystick.
+- Any joystick value will not apply until first user interaction with widget that handle joystick appear.
 This it both bug and safety feature, that prevent incorrect default value apply without user note it.
 - Decoy deploy and other client repeat-with-delay control may repeat incorrect number of times.
 This one is difficult, it include net delays, keyboard key press timing randomization, and how game handle specific action.
 - Key handling native and on WINE may perform differently, for specific combination, why it is mystery for me.
 - Currently widget may look creepy.
 It is initial implementation, it lacking some feature and have some bugs too.